Is Troop 6000 still meeting during the COVID-19 pandemic?

 Losing your home is a traumatic event to be sure.
 Many families that enter the shelter system have moved two or three times before they end up in a shelter, which can negatively impact a young person’s sense of stability and community if they are uprooted from their school, neighborhood, and friends.
 Troop 6000 is built to provide consistency, stability, fun, and community through an uncertain and stressful time in a child’s life.

-Besides becoming a Troop 6000 leader or donating, you can make change in your community by advocating for affordable housing, welcoming a shelter to your neighborhood, and contacting your local service provider to find out how to best help according to their needs.
+Besides becoming a Troop 6000 leader or donating, you can make change in your community by advocating for affordable housing, welcoming a shelter to your neighborhood, or contacting your local service provider to find out how best to help according to their needs.